mcne65/bountyDApp/README.md

 For the steps taken to avoid known common attacks, please see [avoiding common attacks](./avoiding_common_attacks.md)

 ## 8. Library/Contracts Imported

+The following packages were made use of:

+-

 ## 9. How to access